Bruce Farnsworth Photography

 Based in the San Francisco Bay region

-I'm pleased to announce that this summer I will be launching community-based immersion photography tours in the Amazonian Ecuador with a few of my lowland Quichua friends.
-I lived there continuously from 1996-2001.
+I'm pleased to announce I am soon launching community-based immersion photography tours in Amazonian Ecuador with my lowland Quichua friend and guide Fausto.
+I lived in this rainforest region continuously from 1996-2001.

-Here in my native California, I enjoy walking barefoot at Point Reyes National Seashore, a place where I led tours as a park ranger.
+Here in my native California, I've always enjoyed a barefoot walk along the sands of Point Reyes National Seashore, a place where I once led tours as an interpretive park ranger.
 I'm fascinated by how the snowy plovers hide in cup-like depressions on the beach, and how the tall beach grasses bend in the wind to trace circles in the sand.

 Graduate studies and documentary work have led me on wonderful paths of learning and acculturation in Native communities that are more intimate and connected to nature.
-I'm honored by the trust placed in me in during my Amazon work and fracking investigations.
-It's so fulfilling to make important images with local support and collaboration.
+It's so fulfilling to make important images with the support of local collaborations.

 Wherever I work, I try to create images that interpret ecological significance and promote the cultural and generational values of a place.